-Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7
+Journey Genetic Testing 1-855-362-5224

-DNA Testing For Native American Tribes
+DNA Testing For Native American Tribal Enrollment

-How To Apply For Enrollment In A Tribe
+How To Apply For Tribal Enrollment

-We suggest you use the The Tribal Leaders Directory that is published by the Bureau of Indian Affairs (BIS).
+We suggest you use the Tribal Leaders Directory that is published by the Bureau of Indian Affairs (BIS).
 This resource lists 574 federally recognized American Indian Tribes, as well as Alaskan Natives.
-In addition, it provides a list of all Regions, Agencies and Offices that are coordinated through the BIA.
+In addition, it provides a list of all Regions, Agencies, and Offices that are coordinated through the BIA.

 Proving A DNA Relationship Once You Have Found Your Tribe

-Once you have identified the tribe, and have contacted them for their requirements, you can then establish a blood line relationship.
-This is done with an AABB accredited DNA test, commonly called a “legal” DNA test.
 A chain of custody DNA test requires an authorized DNA collector to obtain the DNA samples of both the person wanting to enroll and a current relative who is a tribal member.
 This is usually done with a mouth swab.
-Verification of identities are obtained, as well as authorization signatures.
+Verification of identity is obtained, as well as authorization signatures.
 The DNA specimens are then provided to the lab for testing.
-Once the testing is completed, usually in 1-2 business days, a legally admissible report that is notarized is provided, along with a copy of the chain of custody.
-DNA results are then provided to the person who orded the test, and they provide it to the tribal enrollment office.

 Your Privacy Is Guaranteed

-We will only use your DNA sample only for Tribal Enrollment relationship testing when you request the test.
+We will only use your DNA sample only for tribal enrollment relationship testing when you request the test.
 Your DNA information will not be used for research, to answer medical or other scientific questions.
 We also will not provide a DNA profile to any private or government database.

-Most Often Asked Questions About Tribal Enrollment DNA Testing
+Often Asked Questions About Tribal DNA Testing

 Is There A DNA Test To Identify If I May Belong To A Certain Tribe?